What Can My Family and I Do To Encourage a Healthy Weight?

 - Ask your children to help set the table and even help prepare dishes.
-(In recipes in this cookbook, the Chefs-in-Training symbol identifies tips on how to get children involved in food preparation.)
+(Some recipes include tips on how to get children involved in food preparation.)

-- Use quick recipes with few ingredients (such as the Keep the Beat Recipes).
+- Use quick recipes with few ingredients, such as NHLBI’s heart healthy recipes.